 Ammar Abo Bakr

-Ammar, like the seven other artists in the project, was awarded a Danish mentor.
-MP Brian Mikkelsen introduced Ammar to the Danish government and Danish politics.
-Ammar wished to relate in a site specific way to Denmark, Copenhagen and Kongens Nytorv, and to the mural, that was already there.
-The mural was a work by Henrik Dybdahl and Phuc van Dang on the wall opposite Hotel d’ Angleterre.
-See https://www.thedybdahl.com/pages/projects
+We brought Ammar, like the seven other artists in the project, together with a Danish mentor, Brian Mikkelsen, member of Folketing, the Danish parliament.
+Brian introduced Ammar to the Danish government and its politics.
+To relate to his experience of Denmark, Copenhagen and Kongens Nytorv in a site specific way, Ammar decided to overwrite a mural by Henrik Dybdahl and Phuc van Dang on a construction fence opposite Hotel d’ Angleterre.

-Henrik Dybdahl had printed on plastic plates of old pictures of King Nytorv and Phuc van Dang overlaid them with figures.
-Ammar Abo Bakr wished to adapt these, rather than having to start with a monochrome wall.
-Based on the conversations with Brian Mikkelsen, the work on the wall evolved day after day, commenting on the daily news; almost like a newspaper.
+Henrik Dybdahl had printed historic pictures of King Nytorv on plastic plates and Phuc van Dang overlaid them with graphic figures.
+Ammar Abo Bakr added a third layer, rather than starting with a monochrome wall.
+Based on his conversations with Brian Mikkelsen, the work on the wall evolved day after day, commenting on daily news, almost like a newspaper.

 Ammar Abo Bakr is a well-known muralist and graffiti artist in Egypt.
-His work depicts the Egyptian Revolution of 2011, Egyptian history, and Islamic culture.
-Throughout the revolution, Ammar Abo Bakr painted amidst resistance from the police force, which would cover his art with white paint as a sign of criminal justice.
-His work often challenges government regimes or injustices and is most famously found on Mohamed Mahmoud Street.
+Some focal points of his work are the Egyptian Revolution of 2011, Egyptian history, and Islamic culture.
+Throughout the revolution, Ammar Abo Bakr painted amidst resistance from the police force, who would cover his art with white paint as soon as they could get to it.
+His work often challenges government measures or injustices and is most famously found on Mohamed Mahmoud Street.